-If you have approached us for homelessness help under Part VII of the Housing Act 1996 (as amended by Homelessness Act 2002), the homeless legislation, by law we must write to tell you about our decision.
+If you have approached us for homelessness help under Part VII of the Housing Act 1996 (as amended by Homelessness Act 2002 and the Homelessness Reduction Act 2017), the homeless legislation, by law we must write to tell you about our decision.
 This is known as a 'Section 184 Notification'.
 This letter will tell you what decision we have made and the reasons for it.

 If you receive your Section 184 Notification letter and you are not satisfied with the decision you can request a review.

 When can I request a homelessness decision review?

 You can request a review if our letter states that:

 - you are not eligible for assistance (this will affect some people from abroad),

 - you are not homeless or threatened with homelessness,

 - you do not have a local connection with Eden and we have decided to refer you to another local authority.